aslamcode/super-session/README.md

 ```

 ## Delete user sessions
-we've used the 'user id' to delete all user sessions
+We've used the 'user id' to delete all user sessions
 ```javascript
 superSession.deleteUserSessions('USER_ID')
     .then(() => {